The Producer: Synopsis

 There's just one other thing you ought to do.

 To thine own self be true.

 Hecuba awakens as the castaways rehearse at night, taking over the production.
-When help arrives Hecuba departs alone, leaving behind all the others in order to take full credit for the musical version of Hamlet he intends to stage as his next project.
+When help arrives Hecuba departs alone, leaving behind all the others.
+The show-biz producer’s new plan, announced on the castaways’ radio, is to take full credit for his latest brilliant idea: the musical version of Hamlet he intends to stage as his next project.